Autism Spectrum Disorder

 autism spectrum disorderAutism spectrum disorder is a neurodevelopment disorder that affects a person’s behavior, communication and social skills.
 The word “spectrum” is used because there is a broad range in the types and severity of symptoms that people experience.
 Autism can be diagnosed at any age and for most people, symptoms appear early in a child’s development and as early as infancy.

 The American Academy of Pediatrics recommends that all children be screened for autism.
-Once diagnosed, it is a lifelong disorder and there are treatments that can help improve a person’s symptoms.
+Once diagnosed, it is a lifelong disorder and some treatments can help improve a person’s symptoms.

 Signs and Symptoms